 Prevent baggage troubles.
 Almost all airlines charge baggage fees, some even for carry-ons, these days.
 Avoid paying more than necessary by shipping any gifts you intend to give to your final destination.
 To avoid losing your bag or having it taken by mistake, make it very recognizable.
 The easiest way to do this is to buy a crazy printed bag, but you can also do this by having very bright luggage tags or even by tying a brightly colored piece of fabric to the handle.
 Also, be sure to snap a quick photo of your bags in case you need to show staff what it looks like.
 Additionally, make sure all of your luggage tags have updated info on them and place that info inside your bag as well in case the tags come off.

 Carry a car kit.
-If you are traveling by car, make sure you have an emergency car kit and roadside assistance.
+If you are traveling by car, make sure you have an emergency car kit.
+For roadside assistance, you can visit towingless.com.
 Some things to bring with you include roadside flares, an extra cell phone that is fully charged, extra blankets and warm clothes for everyone and some kitty litter for gaining traction on the road in case you get stuck.

 What are some ways you avoid holiday travel mishaps?
 Let me know in the comments!